Travel:

 -For Ladies, note that many churches require shoulders and legs to be covered, so dress accordingly.
 They will deny entry.

 -don’t wait for the airport to convert USD to Euro, there will be a significant up-charge fee.
+Your bank should be able to get you Euros in advance if requested.

 -Be sure to download WhatsApp and set up prior to arriving in Europe.
 You can also set up international calling/text through you wireless carrier in advance.